-Litigation may arise in connection with the Merger, which could be costly, prevent the consummation of the Merger, divert management's attention and otherwise harm our business.
+Any litigation may arise in connection with the Merger, which could be costly, prevent the consummation of the Merger, divert management's attention and otherwise harm our business.

+Litigation in connection with the acquisition of public companies such as the Merger is common, and prior to the stockholder approval of the Merger, two complaints were filed in New York courts making various claims regarding the disclosure related to the proxy statement used to seek stockholder approval of the Merger and the Merger itself, as previously disclosed in the amendment, dated July 9, 2024, to our definitive proxy statement, dated June 13, 2024.
 Regardless of the outcome of any potential litigation related to the Merger, such litigation may be time-consuming and expensive and may distract our management team from running the day-to-day operations of our business.
 The litigation costs and diversion of management's attention and resources to address the claims and counterclaims in any litigation related to the Merger may adversely affect our business, results of operations, prospects and financial condition.
 Additionally, if the Merger is not consummated for any reason, litigation could be filed in connection with the failure to consummate the Merger.
 Any litigation related to the Merger may result in negative publicity or an unfavorable impression of us, which could adversely affect the price of our Class A common stock, impair our ability to recruit or retain employees, damage our relationships with our customers, suppliers and other business partners, or otherwise harm our business and financial condition.